store a 128-bit Internet Protocol version 6 (IPv6) address that does not fit the standard A record format.

 The maximum number of hops allowed for RIP is 15.
 This hop limit, however, also limits the size of networks that RIP can support.

 A hop count of 16 is considered an infinite distance and used to deprecate inaccessible, inoperable, or otherwise undesirable routes in the selection process.
-RIP implements the split horizon, route poisoning and holddown mechanisms to prevent incorrect routing info from being propagated.

 With RMTI, it is possible to detect every possible loop with a very small computation effort.